GoFast-Athlete-Training/trainingmvp/docs/TRAINING_PLAN_GENERATOR.md

 CRITICAL RULES:
 - DO NOT generate calendar dates.
 We will compute dates ourselves.
-- DO NOT return anything except weekIndex, dayIndex, phase, and plannedData.
-- dayIndex MUST be 1-7 (1=Monday, 2=Tuesday, ..., 7=Sunday)
+- Structure MUST be: phases[] → weeks[] → days[]
+- Each phase MUST have a "name" ("base", "build", "peak", "taper")
+- Each phase MUST have "weekCount" (number of weeks in that phase)
+- Each week MUST have "weekNumber" (global 1-N across entire plan)
-- Each week MUST have exactly 7 days (dayIndex 1 through 7)
+- Each week MUST have exactly 7 days (dayNumber 1-7, where 1=Monday, 7=Sunday)
+- Each day MUST have "warmup", "workout", "cooldown" arrays (can be empty [])
+- Each lap MUST have: lapIndex (number), distanceMiles (number), paceGoal (string | null)
-- weekIndex starts at 1 (first week is 1, second week is 2, etc.)
+- lapIndex starts at 1 within each array (warmup, workout, cooldown)
+- paceGoal format: "mm:ss" (e.g., "7:20") or null for easy/recovery
-- Generate ALL weeks from weekIndex 1 to weekIndex ${inputs.totalWeeks}
+- Generate ALL phases, ALL weeks, ALL days
-- Include rest days appropriately
-- Progress mileage gradually
-- Match phases to weeks correctly (base ~25%, build ~35%, peak ~20%, taper remaining)
+- Phase distribution: base ~25%, build ~35%, peak ~20%, taper remaining
+- Progress mileage gradually across weeks
+- Include rest days appropriately (empty workout array or easy pace)
-- Return complete plan with all weeks and all days
+- Return complete plan with all phases, weeks, and days
 - DO NOT create adaptive metrics, summaries, or preferred days

 Return ONLY the JSON object, nothing else.